civetweb/civetweb/docs/UserManual.md

 TLS1.1+TLS1.2 | 3
 TLS1.2 | 4

+More recent versions of OpenSSL include support for TLS version 1.3.
+To use TLS1.3 only, set ssl\_protocol\_version to 5.

 ### ssl\_short\_trust `no`
 Enables the use of short lived certificates.
 This will allow for the certificates and keys specified in `ssl_certificate`, `ssl_ca_file` and `ssl_ca_path` to be